bramiozo/RexR/_hackathon2018/readme.md

 * CNN in Keras, we already have something laying around from last year

 In general I see two approaches here:
-* classification per layer plus stacking of the classifiers
+* classification per layer plus stacking of the classifiers, by whatever means.
-* classification of the merged layers [CNV, mutation, methylation and RNA expression]+[miRNA, proteins]
+* classification of the merged layers [CNV, mutation, methylation and RNA expression]+[miRNA, proteins], where the layers are filtered a priori by whatever means.

+In either case, greedily collect the most important features and visualise the overlap .

 ### Combining the layers